Coalition Fake Nuclear Facts

 Consider copying the Coalition quotes.

-I am concerned that the three key quotes I use could disappear from the Coalition’s website, so please consider making a certified copy of them.
+The quotes I use as evidence could disappear from the Coalition’s website, so please consider making a certified copy of them.

 References